Advertising Through Sponsorship: The Good, The Bad and Other Considerations

 - Improve staff and key customer relations

-But bad sponsorships can waste time and money, and even land you in hot water if the person or event you are sponsoring gets caught up in scandal.
+But bad sponsorships can waste time and money, and even land you in hot water if the person or event you are sponsoring gets caught up in a scandal.

 Just because big business is into sponsorships in a big way, doesn’t mean it will be right for yours.
 It comes down to what your business is trying to achieve and who your target market is.

-Let’s say you own a café, open on Saturdays, and not too far from the local sport ground.
+Let’s say you own a café, open on Saturdays, and not too far from the local sports ground.
 It would probably make sense for you to sponsor a local soccer team (a well behaved one of course!) so that on chilly game days, your shop is the first place parents turn to for a decent caffeine fix.

 Often where sponsorship deals go wrong is that the sponsor hands over the money for the sponsorship (in this case, shirts for the team), and that’s where the association ends.
-But the key to a good sponsorship deal is looking at it as the entrée to the customer…but not the whole meal!
+But the key to a good sponsorship deal is looking at it as the entrée to the customer…but, not the whole meal!

 Using the café scenario, you’d probably also ask for permission to:

 - Present Soccer Supporter cards to team parents so that during the week they can enjoy special deals at the café

 - Find out if there’s any chance of you having a portable barista cart at the fields